Healthy Women Image

 Squamous cell carcinoma forms due to chronic infection or chronic inflammation in the bladder, such as when a foley catheter is left in place for an extended time.
 This type of cancer is more common in other parts of the world where parasitic bladder infections more frequently occur.
 Adenocarcinoma is rare and forms from the mucus-secreting glands in the bladder.

-What are the symptoms of UBC?
+What are the symptoms of urothelial bladder cancer?

 Early stages of bladder cancer may not produce any symptoms.
 Often, early bladder cancer is diagnosed by microscopic blood on a routine urine test by your primary doctor.
 There may even be enough blood in your urine to make your urine appear bright red or brown.
 Other symptoms of bladder cancer could be a change in your urinary pattern — increasing urinary urgency or frequency, slow urine stream or urine stream that stops and starts, painful urination or even pelvic or back pain.
 These symptoms can often be mistaken for a simple urinary tract infection, so it's important to discuss these symptoms with your healthcare provider if you're having them.

-What causes UBC?
+What causes urothelial bladder cancer?

 Exposure to tobacco and certain industrial chemicals, such as those used in the dye industry, can cause bladder cancer.
 These chemicals can cause damage to the urothelial cells that line the bladder, which can increase the risk of cancer.